grassmik/governance-events/README.md

 Usage:

-1. Fork this project into a new DevOps Services project.
+1. Fork this project into a new DevOps Services project and make it a Bluemix project during the fork.
-2. Add a Message Hub service to the new project and deploy the application.
+2. Add a Message Hub service to the Bluemix project and run the application.
 3. From the iis folder, copy the gcevents.jar to your local machine.
-If you use Information Server, copy it to the machine where it is installed.
+If you use Information Server, copy the jar file to the machine where it is installed.
 Run the jar with:

    java -jar gcevents.jar localhost:52181 http://gc-events.mybluemix.net demo